top of page

 5. Data Analysis and Machine Learning: The era of big data in astronomy demands innovative techniques to efficiently extract meaningful information from massive datasets.
 I am keen on developing and applying machine learning algorithms to automate the detection and classification of transient astrophysical events, as well as to enhance our ability to infer their properties and origins.

-I am always open to engaging in collaborative research projects and expanding my knowledge within the realm of multi-messenger astronomy.
+I am always open to engaging in collaborative research projects and expanding my knowledge.
 Please feel free to contact me if you share similar interests or have any suggestions for potential projects or collaborations.

 ztf_summer_school_2022__1_-01.png